top of page

 Weather and best time to travel

-In Madeira there is often a mix of sun, wind and clouds.
-The temperatures are actually always between 18 and 30 degrees.
-The least rainfall occurs in July and August.
-The months of April, May and June are also excellent for hiking.
-Generally, you can do the tour all year round, but in winter there might be snow on the mountains.
-So check before you start your tour.
+In Madeira, there is often a mix of sun, wind and clouds.
+Temperatures are always between 18 and 30 degrees.
+The months with the least rainfall are July and August.
+The months of April, May and June are also ideal for hiking.
+In general, you can complete the tour all year round, although there may be snow on the mountains in winter.
+So enquire before starting your tour.

 Proverb from Madeira.
 Come into my garden.
 I want my roses to know you.
 Richard B. Sheridan 1751 - 1816.